 the suffering, sadness and LOSSES of others.

 Finally, note that the entire process of determining appropriate amounts of Anxiety, Depression and Anger, and the way that personality and behavior develop through the Mind of a Child, takes place entirely throughout the formative years of childhood.
-Experience dictates that, in terms of age of occurrence, this process probably ends at the age of about 14 to 16 when, in congruence with the ideas of Jean Piaget, the Adult Mind takes over from the Mind of a Child.
-It is this same point in life that the famous psychologist designated as the stage he called Formal Operations when a teenager can finally solve certain intellectual problems at an adult level.
-In DOLIF this is also the point when a child reaches the adultlike emotional stage of thinking that will determine their future personality.
-In the end, the particular balance of feelings and traits established during this childhood and this middle-teen early growth period becomes permanently etched into the personality structure and become the marker of that person as an individual.
-Without appropriate attention, treatment or intervention, this individual style, portrait or balance of the Emotions of Anxiety, Depression and Anger will remain to define and identify each person by continually asserting its influence throughout their lifetime.
+Experience dictates that, in terms of age of occurrence, this process probably ends by about 14 to 16 years of age when in DOLIF there is a transition to the Adult Mind.
+It is congruent with the stage in life that Jean Piaget called Formal Operations when a teenager can finally solve certain Intellectual problems at an adult level.
+In the end, the particular balance of feelings and traits established during childhood and middle-teen growth becomes permanently etched into the adult personality structure and marks that person as an individual.
+Without appropriate attention, treatment or intervention, this particular individual style, portrait or balance of the 3 Emotions of Anxiety, Depression and Anger will remain to define and identify each person by continually asserting its influence throughout their lifetime.